 2 – With a sanding block or sandpaper, gently sand away any loose paint and rust spots.

 I like using the Pro Grade Precision 180 Grit X-Fine Block Sanding Sponge.
-I use it for all of my furniture restorations as well.
+I use it for all of my furniture restoration as well.
 You won’t need a higher grit than 180 as you don’t want to remove too much of the finish.

 Now that the floor vent is nicely sanded and ready to go, the rest is easy peasy.

-3 – Spray paint the back side first and let it dry well.
+3 – Spray paint the backside first and let it dry well.
 Spray paint tends to dry quickly especially if you do it outdoors.

-I did mine outdoors in good weather, and it was dry in under a half hour.
+I did mine outdoors in good weather, and it was dry in under a half-hour.

 4 – Once the back is good and dry, paint the front and don’t forget the sides too.